Jcreasey23/Small_Sample2/FinalProjectProposal.md

     * Provide evidence for students in the class for the relation between crime rates and weather patterns
 * Assumptions?
     * Ignoring different socio-economic sections of cities having higher or lower rates of crime - Looking at city as a whole
+    * Other factors may relaten to crime rates
+    * Weather Does not necessarily cause crime
     * Assuming the weather is pretty consistent throughout each month (no big fluctuations)
     * Some attributes will be constant and others will change depending on the purpose of those attributes
 * Predictions